 A few years ago I joined the National Osteoporosis Foundation as Bone Health Ambassador and to serve on the board as a trustee.
 It is an honor to work with some of the top medical professionals in the country to bring the most up-to-date information about bone health to the public.
 My main role is to get the message of prevention out there to all of you and to build awareness of the often life-changing risks of fractures, especially in older people.

-I encourage everyone to check the NOF website regularly for up to date information about keeping bones healthy for life.
+I encourage everyone to check the NOF website regularly for up-to-date information about keeping bones healthy for life.

 One last thing . . .

-PLEASE EVERYONE: GET A BONE DENSITY TEST, ESPECIALLY IF YOU FALL AND FRACTURE!
+MAY IS NATIONAL OSTEOPOROSIS MONTH.
+CONSIDER GETTING A BONE DENSITY TEST, ESPECIALLY IF YOU FALL AND FRACTURE!